 Potatoes are a great source of fibre and also help in keeping your blood-sugar levels and cholesterol in check.
 It provides fuel and the essential vitamins and nutrients to your child.
 It is also a good source of vitamin C which helps strengthens the immune system.

 But the star of this dish is besan.
-Tata Sampann Fine Besan, which uses 100% unpolished chana dal, ensures that all nutritive properties are retained.
+The Tata Sampann fine besan prepared by 100% unpolished chana dal ensures that all nutritive properties are retained.
 It is rich in protein and carbohydrates and aids in metabolism which is required at a young age.
 Besan is a great source of several vitamins and minerals, including folate, iron, magnesium, phosphorus, copper and manganese.
 As it is a low-GI food, it has a gradual effect on blood sugar.
 It is an ideal protein for vegetarians as it provides nearly all of the essential amino acids.

 So, with the goodness of besan and potatoes, this extremely delicious savoury dish is going to satisfy both your body and your tastebuds.